Sea Palling beach is one of those Norfolk beaches which is popular, but not too over-crowded.

-It has amusements, cafes and amenities, but not enough to make it into a really touristy beach destination which I think is a major attraction for those of you wanting a halfway house between complete tranquillity and lots of hustle and bustle.
+It has amusements, cafes and amenities just set back from the beach, but not enough to make it into a really touristy beach destination which I think is a major attraction for those of you wanting a halfway house between complete tranquillity and lots of hustle and bustle.

 Awarded the Blue Flag status for several years, this is definitely the perfect family friendly beach.

 The car parking here is very easy and a very short walking distance to the beach, so no worries about where you’re going to park.

 On the way to the beach, you’ll pass cafes, pubs and amusements to while away your time, and always a relief if you have small children in tow or don’t want the hassle of packing a picnic.
 Just nip over the ramp and grab a bite to eat and drink.

 This beach is one of a number of Norfolk beaches to be awarded the Blue Flag status, and has actually held this award for several years.
 It means it’s clean and well looked after, which is one of the main points you want from a beach.

 And because of the formation of the reefs which you’ll see from the beach, the sea is much calmer than elsewhere, so ideal for swimming.

 It’s got beautiful soft sand, and even when the tide is in, the sand is still there, unlike beaches further up the coast such as Overstrand, Cromer or Sheringham where you end up having to be on the promenade or the pebbles.